 The ongoing coronavirus pandemic is impacting every part of our lives, including how and where we shop and what we buy.
 This has wide-ranging ramifications for marketing and eCommerce.

-To help you benchmark your online sales performance against your peers, we've summarized the top trends we've seen across key eCommerce verticals during March, April and May 2020.
+To help you benchmark your online sales performance against your peers, we've summarized the top trends we've seen across key eCommerce verticals during the covid-19 crisis, focusing on March, April and May 2020.

-We looked at the impact of Covid-19 on 278 Fresh Relevance clients in a variety of industries:
+We looked at the impact of Coronavirus on eCommerce - specifically on 278 Fresh Relevance clients in a variety of industries:

-Looking at the pandemic’s impact on eCommerce revenue, we noticed that despite a slight dip at the beginning of March, throughout the rest of the month sales grew.
-Since then, throughout April and May there has been a further rise in sales, although the incline is less steep, growing more gradually to sit at 159%, as consumers have adapted to their new routines and shifted their shopping online.
+Looking at the pandemic's impact on eCommerce revenue, we noticed that despite a slight dip at the beginning of March, throughout the rest of the month sales grew.
+Since then, throughout April and May there has been a further rise in sales, although the incline is less steep, growing more gradually to sit at 159%, as consumers have adapted to their new routines and shifted their focus to online retailers rather than brick-and-mortar stores.

 Trends by industry

 New social distancing measures have had varying impacts on different industries which operate online.
-The following trends can be seen for the industries analysed:
+The following trends can be seen for the industries analyzed:

 Average revenue impact is calculated by adding all the revenue impacts seen by the sampled businesses together, and then dividing them by that sample size.
 If a small number of businesses are seeing revenue much higher or much lower than the majority, this can influence the average by bringing it up or down respectively.
 Whilst this accurately reflects the situation, the median can also be examined to identify revenue impacts without the influence of outliers.
 The median is the midpoint in the dataset, and can be a better indicator of what revenue impact the majority of businesses will be seeing.